kubernetes/dashboard/charts/kubernetes-dashboard/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### Update from 7.x.x-alphaX to 7.x.x

+Due to further architecture changes do a clean installation of Kubernetes Dashboard when upgrading from alpha chart version.
+Default dependency on both `nginx-ingress-controller` and `cert-manager` have been removed in favor of using a single-container, DBless
+`kong` installation as a gateway that connects all our containers and exposes the UI.
+Users can then use any ingress controller or proxy in front of kong gateway.

 ### Upgrade from 6.x.x to 7.x.x

 We recommend doing a clean installation.
 Kubernetes Dashboard `v3` introduced a big architecture changes and now uses `cert-manager`,